-- H. Each institution of higher education participating in any program under this subchapter and Part C of subchapter 1 of chapter 34of title 42 shall develop and distribute as part of the report described in paragraph (1) a statement of policy regarding such institution's campus sexual assault programs, which shall be aimed at prevention of sex offenses; and the procedures followed once a sex offense has occurred.
-The policy described in subparagraph (A) shall address the following areas: Education programsto promote the awareness of rape, acquaintance rape, and other sex offenses.
+- Each institution of higher education participating in any program under this subchapter and Part C of subchapter 1 of chapter 34 of title 42 shall develop and distribute as part of the report described in paragraph (1) a statement of policy regarding such institution's campus sexual assault programs, which shall be aimed at prevention of sex offenses; and the procedures followed once a sex offense has occurred.
+The policy described in subparagraph (A) shall address the following areas: Education programs to promote the awareness of rape, acquaintance rape, and other sex offenses.
 The Darling Center relies on the "primary" campus, UMaine, to provide such programming at their location in Orono.
-Noprograms are presently provided at the center. - Possible Sanctions to be imposed following the final determination of an on-campus disciplinary procedure regarding rape, acquaintance rape, or other sex offenses, forcible or non-forcible.
-Any person found to have committed the offense of rape or sexual assault by the University of Maine Conduct Committee and/orthe Maine criminal justice system will be subject to severe disciplinary sanctions to include immediate suspension or dismissal. - J. Procedures students should follow if a sex offense occurs, including who should be contacted, the importance of preserving evidence as may be necessary to the proof of criminal sexual assault, and to whom the alleged offense should be reported.
+Noprograms are presently provided at the center. - J. Possible Sanctions to be imposed following the final determination of an on-campus disciplinary procedure regarding rape, acquaintance rape, or other sex offenses, forcible or non-forcible.
+Any person found to have committed the offense of rape or sexual assault by the University of Maine Conduct Committee and/orthe Maine criminal justice system will be subject to severe disciplinary - K. Procedures students should follow if a sex offense occurs, including who should be contacted, the importance of preservingevidence as may be necessary to the proof of criminal sexual assault, and to whom the alleged offense should be reported.